ericwbailey/sublime-snippets/README.md

 ## Approach

 ### Modular
-Because I am ~~bad at coding~~ a fan of modular-based approaches, each snippet is a self-contained file so the project can be a little more adaptable and portable for future efforts.
-This project's origin was a [TextMate](http://macromates.com/) snippet library, after all
+Because I am ~~bad at coding~~ a fan of modular-based approaches, each snippet is a self-contained file so the project can be a little more adaptable, expandable, and mallable with future efforts.
+This project's origin was a [TextMate](http://macromates.com/) snippet library, so there's that.

 ### Commenting and legibility
 Verbosity is nice.
 Major HTML sectioning elements and complicated embeds/forms/etc. have start of/end of commenting to help when wayfinding when coding or inspecting.
-Remove to shave size off for larger-scale sites.

 Indentation is generous.
-Space is cheap, should be minified, and code written with legibility in mind makes for easier understanding and interpretation.
+Space is cheap, should be minified, and code written with legibility and consistency in mind makes for easier understanding and interpretation.

 ### Snippet ordering and naming
 Sublime lists snippets with a common Tab Trigger in alphabetical order.
 Each snippet's filename has an `xx-name-attribute` convention, to allow for manual ordering of snippets.
 Commonly used code patterns are put first, but alternatives are always available.